bbilger/yabapal/_posts/2015-01-14-hyperion-ambilight-support-for-tinkerforges-led-strip-bricklet.md

 For those of you who don't know Hyperion, yet: It's an 'Ambilight' implementation that in contrast to the original [boblight](https://code.google.com/p/boblight/) runs quite fast on the Raspberry Pi (RPi).
 It supports [Raspbmc](http://raspbmc.com/), [XBian](http://xbian.org/) and [OpenELEC](http://openelec.tv/) but it is not limited to those Linux distributions specialized on letting XBMC/Kodi run on the RPi.

 After you installed Hyperion, as described [here](https://github.com/tvdzwan/hyperion/wiki/installation), you need a configuration.
 You can create the configuration file with a tool called [HyperionCon](https://raw.github.com/tvdzwan/hypercon/master/deploy/HyperCon.jar) (more details can be found [Hyperion Configuration](https://github.com/tvdzwan/hyperion/wiki/configuration)).
 This tool, however, does not support the Tinkerforge device.
-This means you need to edit the &#8220;device&#8221; section of your hyperion.config.json manually.
+This means you need to edit the **device** section of your hyperion.config.json manually.

 <!--more-->